scottish-government-design-system/designsystem.gov.scot/components/breadcrumbs/index.md

 *	be used if a website has 2 or more levels in its structure
 *	include the user's current page
-*	display the "current page" item in a clearly different style from the other items in the breadcrumbs
+*	display the current page item in a clearly different style from the other items in the breadcrumbs

 You might not need a breadcrumbs component if the website has a top level navigation, such as a meganav or global navigation.